 - Treatment can be covered by Medicaid and Medicare

-- Doesn’t require you to leave work, school, family, or life for any period of time
+- It doesn’t require you to leave work, school, family, or life for any period of time

-- Wraparound social services you can implement immediately
+- Wraparound social services and support are available

-- Teaches you to improve your social surroundings to maintain sobriety
+- Outpatient care teaches you to improve your social surroundings to maintain sobriety

-- Addresses core issues and provides healing over months or years of therapy
+- It addresses core issues and provides healing over months or years of therapy

-- Easy to return to a session or drug rehab whenever needed
+- It’s easy to return to a session or drug rehab whenever needed

-- No wait-lists or reliance on other folks to graduate or leave
+- There are no waitlists or reliance on other patients to graduate or leave

 To effectively treat the brain disease of addiction, a program should have five key components.
-They have to be provided together and it works best if they are coordinated by a single provider, meaning that you aren’t going one place for medication, another for peer support, and a third for groups.
+They have to be provided together, and it works best if they are coordinated by a single provider, meaning that you aren’t going to one place for medication, another for peer support, and a third for groups.
 The most effective rehabs are the ones that cover the biological, sociological, and psychological components of addiction.
+The five components are: